loicdescotte/loicdescotte.github.io/_posts/2017-01-28-javascript-for-scala-developers.md

  - Typescript
 ---

-Disclaimer : this post is not about ScalaJS, but about the JavaScript (+ Typescript) language.
+Disclaimer : this post is not about ScalaJS, but about the JavaScript language (+ Typescript).
-As you may know, the last published Javascript standard version is ECMAScript 2016 (or ECMAScript 7, or ES7) standard.
-Since ES6 (the previous standard, published in 2015), Js has a lot new syntaxic possibilities.
-Many of this features will make feel Scala developers at home, at least a lot more than previous JS versions.
+As you may know, the last published JavaScript standard is ECMAScript 2016 (or ECMAScript 7, or ES7).
+Since ES6 (the previous standard, published in 2015), JS has a lot new syntactic possibilities.
+Many of this features will make Scala developers feel at home, at least a lot more than previous JS versions.
+Important note : it is possible to target browsers that don't fully support ES6 or ES7 using the [Babel compiler](https://babeljs.io/).

 ## Basic examples